 Completely flawless skin is an illusion.
-Actually we all know that.
-But when impurities or too much sun on our skin tend to leave little souvenirs in the form of brown spots, it can gnaw at our self-confidence.
-In this article I will tell you which powerful natural active ingredients you can use to remove pigment spots on your face and prevent them from forming.
-Plus: 5 effective tips for supporting even skin from within and my verdict on popular home remedies for pigment spots.
+Actually, we all know that.
+But if impurities or too much sun leave little souvenirs on our skin in the form of brown spots, that can eat away at our self-confidence.
+In this article I will tell you which powerful natural ingredients you can use to remove pigment spots on your face and prevent them from forming.
+Plus: 5 effective tips for supporting even skin from the inside and my verdict on popular home remedies for pigment spots.

 Before we get started, a few important facts.
-There are two main reasons for the appearance of pigment changes on the skin:
+There are two main reasons why pigment changes occur on the skin:

 - and inflammation or injury to the skin.

-Both can affect the formation of melanin in our body.
-Melanins are endogenous color pigments that are responsible for coloring our skin and hair.
-If our body produces too many of them in one place, this shows up on the skin in the form of small, brown-black spots, so-called pigment spots or age spots.
+Both can influence the formation of melanin in our body.
+Melanins are the body's own color pigments that are responsible for the color of our skin and hair.
+If our body produces too many of them in one place, it shows up on the skin in the form of small, brown-black spots, so-called pigment spots or age spots.

-With this little background, you can now go directly from theory to practice – or rather: to the phenomenal world of active ingredients in nature.
-She has a few effective power substances for a uniform skin tone in stock.
-The good news is that laser treatment is not the only way to get rid of pigment spots.
+With this little background, we now go straight from theory into practice - or better: into the phenomenal world of active ingredients in nature.
+It has a few effective power ingredients in stock for a uniform skin tone .
+The good news is that laser treatment is not the only way to get pigmentation spots removed.
 With the right active ingredients, you can remove pigment spots in a completely natural way and prevent pigment changes.

 These natural active ingredients help against pigment spots